 As a member of the Northwest Arkansas Continuum of Care the City coordinates and works with other agencies to address the needs of the homeless.
 Northwest Arkansas has made some significant investments in shelter expansions and support programs designed to reduce the number and plight of homeless people.
 We are continuing to coordinate gaps by addressing capacity, occupancy, future housing needs, support services received, chronic homelessness, numbers turned away from shelter/services, and the number of homeless on waiting lists for housing/services.
-In Year 2020, the Northwest Arkansas Continuum of Care has designated homeless youth as a priority and to get veterans homelessness down to 0%.
+In Year 2020, the Northwest Arkansas Continuum of Care designated homeless youth as a priority and to get veterans homelessness down to 0%.
+The Rogers' Community Development Block Grant (CDBG) Administrator serves on the youth homeless council.